Axwabo/AdminTools-NWAPI/README.md

 A port of EXILED's SCP:SL plugin made for the new offical Northwood API.
 Gives server owners more useful commands.

 > [!WARNING]
-> This plugin will soon be out of support as NWAPI is approaching end-of-life.
+> This plugin is no longer supported.
-> A rewritten version for LabAPI is being worked on, it will be linked here once it's released.
+> Use [ModeratorTools](https://github.com/Axwabo/ModeratorTools/) which is built for LabAPI.

 # Installation